How to Skip Blank Rows Using a Formula in Excel – 8 Methods

 Formula Breakdown:

-Lastly, the formula checks whether there are any blank cells in the 5th row.
-If not, then it returns the whole row.
+The formula checks whether there are blank cells in the 5th row and returns the whole row if there aren’t any blank cells.

 Combine the IFERROR, INDEX, SMALL, IF, ROW, & ROWS Functions to Skip Blank Rows